fairdataihub/codefair-docs/docs/app/ui.md

   if (!expectoRequest) {
     throw createError({
       statusCode: 404,
-      message: 'License request not found',
+      message: 'Expecto request not found',
     });
   }

-  // Check if the user is authorized to access the license request await repoWritePermissions(event, expectoRequest.owner, expectoRequest.repo);
+  // Check if the user is authorized to access the request await repoWritePermissions(event, expectoRequest.owner, expectoRequest.repo);

   if (!expectoRequest.open) {